nbarbettini/little-aspnetcore-book/chapters/add-more-features/complete-with-checkbox.md

 ### Add JavaScript code

-Find the `site.js` file in the `wwwroot/js` folder and add this code:
+Find the `site.js` file in the `wwwroot/js` directory and add this code:

 **wwwroot/js/site.js**